We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Scrotal swelling is an enlargement of the scrotal sac.
-The scrotal sac (scrotum) houses the testicles.
-Scrotal swelling can occur due to injury or an underlying medical condition.
-It may be caused by an accumulation of fluid, inflammation, or an abnormal growth within the scrotum.
+Scrotal swelling is an enlargement of the scrotal sac, or scrotum, which houses the testicles.
+It can be caused by injury, an underlying medical condition, a buildup of fluid, inflammation, or an abnormal growth within the scrotum.

 The swelling may be painless or very painful.
-Painful swelling is a serious condition that requires emergency treatment.
+If the swelling is painful, seek emergency treatment.
 In severe cases and depending on the cause, not receiving timely treatment can result in the loss of your testicles due to the death of tissue.

-Scrotum swelling can happen rapidly or slowly over time.
+Scrotal swelling can happen rapidly or slowly over time.
 One of the main causes of painful scrotal swelling is testicular torsion.
-This is an injury or event causes a testicle in the scrotal sac to twist, which cuts off blood circulation.
-This very painful injury can cause tissue death to the scrotum in a matter of hours.
+This is an injury or an event that causes a testicle in the scrotal sac to twist and cut off blood circulation.
+This very painful injury could cause tissue death to the scrotum in a matter of hours.